nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.3.
 Student Manager

-As SOC Professors, you certainly have many students and teaching assistants to keep track of.
+As SoC Professors, you certainly have many students and teaching assistants to keep track of.
 In ProfNUS, you are able to add students / teaching assistants into our contact list.
 We are able to save the individual's name, unique student id, phone number, email, telegram handle, address and other school related information such as modules the student is taking, modules which